 - Research opportunities on Connect2Community: Connect2Community is a great resource for any U-M Group.
 Check it out!

 - Already volunteering at an AAPS school?
 Please contact us at email@example.com so we can document your partnership.

 - Please come with a specific idea of how you would like to help out.
 It is a lot harder for us to find a good opportunity for you if we don't know your specific interests, timeline and capacity.
 Not sure what you want to do?
 Contact the Ginsberg Center for assistance!

 - Complete the Volunteer Interest form so we can capture your interest and follow up.

 - Are you a U-M Staff or Faculty?
 Fill out our partnership request form to let us know how you would like to get involved.

 - Sponsored student organizations must be registered with Children on Campus: Want to work with us?
 Please register with U-M Children on Campus first.

-- We always need help raising funds and school supplies: We are always happy to have student groups support our schools through donation drives.
+- We always need help raising funds: We are always happy to have student groups support our schools through donation drives.
 If you are interested in doing a donation drive, please let us know.

 - We are interested in long term committments: AAPS does not have many opportunities for student groups to do one-time activities.
 If this is your interest, please check out the available one-time opportuntities on Connect2Community.